 top of page

-HCQ I - how the shortage highlights Sjogren's neglect
+HCQ I - How the shortage highlights Sjogren's neglect

 HCQ = hydroxychloroquine, brand name "Plaquenil"

-During the peak of the recent HCQ shortage, the American College of Rheumatology (ACR) failed to mention Sjogren’s in its statement about the importance of ongoing access to this drug.
+During the peak of the recent hydroxychloroquine (HCQ) shortage, the American College of Rheumatology (ACR) failed to mention Sjogren’s in its statement about the importance of ongoing access to this drug.
 Rheumatoid arthritis (RA) and systemic lupus erythematosus (SLE) have been repeatedly highlighted by the ACR and the media as the two diseases that are treated with HCQ.
 Yet HCQ is the primary drug used to treat Sjogren’s.
 Once again, Sjogren’s was ignored and dismissed by the ACR, despite being common, serious, and systemic.
-Many rheumatologists remain unaware that Clinical Practice Guidelines (CPGs) from multiple countries now recommend HCQ use for many Sjogren’s patients.

-Rheumatologists sometimes refuse to prescribe HCQ, quoting a single, poorly designed study that showed that “it does not work for Sjogren’s.”
+Rheumatologists sometimes refuse to prescribe HCQ, quoting a single, poorly designed study that showed that “it does not work for Sjogren’s”.
 I will discuss this and other studies in future blog posts.
 These rheumatologists are probably not familiar with the design flaws of the few studies that look at HCQ treatment of Sjogren’s.

 In contrast, HCQ has been extensively studied in both SLE and RA over the years.
 In 1956, the FDA approved it as a treatment for both diseases.
 Studies from that era would be unlikely to pass muster today.
 The excuse that HCQ should not be used because it is not FDA-approved for Sjogren’s makes no sense.
 It has been used off-label for Sjogren’s with good clinical results for 30 years.
 The current expert-derived CPGs lay out indications for its use.